KyanLiu/Album-List/README.md

+Album-Save
+An Application to save albums to a profile, which can be viewed by other users.
+Features include searching for public albums, viewing album specifics such as tracklists, and viewing other profiles.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.